2 soldiers arrested, detained over murder of police officer in Lagos - Businessday NG

 Bala Elkana, spokesperson of the Lagos Police command, who confirmed the arrest in a statement on Sunday evening, said the suspects attacked the station on Sunday, May 10, at about 21:40 hours.

-Elkana explained that during the attack late Onajide and the DPO sustained severe gunshot injuries, saying, while the DPO survived the attack, the deceased died hours later.
+Elkana explained that during the attack late Onajide and the DPO sustained severe gunshots injuries, saying, while the DPO survived the attack, the deceased died hours later.

 Comments are closed.